deepchecks/deepchecks/docs/source/user-guide/general/export_save_results.rst

 Suite Result
 ~~~~~~~~~~~~~~~

-See docstring in code or in API reference: :meth:`deepchecks.core.SuiteResult.to_json`.
+See docstring in code or in the method's API reference: :meth:`deepchecks.core.SuiteResult.to_json`.

-A Suite's output JSON is an arrya of all of the Check's output JSON's inside the ``results`` key, along with the suite's name.
+A Suite's output JSON is an array of all of the Check's output JSON's inside the ``results`` key, along with the suite's name.

 .. code-block:: python